Rafase282/My-FreeCodeCamp-Code/README.md

 - The Project [page](http://rafase282.github.io/My-FreeCodeCamp-Code) Feel free to share it.

 ## Code Status:
-The curriculum changed once again, I'm mainly working on the API before I go back to the basejumps.
+I'm thinking about working on the Data Visualization before I work on teh dynamic web apps.
+This means learnign **saas, D3, react**

 ## Wiki Status:
 I'm currently working on the **Basejump: Build a Voting App**.